Jacob's Piano Production Course

-In this course, I teach you all aspects of how I produce my tracks — from how to set up the keyboard for recording to a final master recording is ready.
+I have spent the last 7 years refining my recording and production skills and to save you an enormous amount of research, I have put all that knowledge together in this piano production course.
 You will get a deep insight into my personal workflow and see what software and plug-ins I use, and ultimately you will have the knowledge to produce tracks in a quality similar to mine.
 I will go through both solo piano recordings as well as how to create beautiful string accompaniment.

 What you'll learn

 There are no equipment requirements for taking this course.
 However, if you want to work along with me, you will as a minimum need a digital keyboard and a computer with recording software (DAW).
 You will be introduced to recording software in the course, so if you don’t have anything yet, then you can choose something while you progress in the course.
 The main recording software (DAW) used in this course is Logic Pro X, but there are 2 hour additional instruction videos for Ableton Live and Cubase, respectively.
 So the course is designed for both Windows and Mac users.
 At last, all third-party plug-ins, as well as the concepts and principles I introduce, are identical across all DAWs.

 Some words from the students

 I am Jacob Ladegaard, a pianist and composer based in Copenhagen, Denmark.
 In 2019 I graduated in economics, but during my studies my YouTube channel Jacob’s Piano evolved.
 Late in 2020, I took the unavoidable step and decided to make my new life goal to share beautiful music with the world.